 Full school uniform is the only form of dress acceptable at Girraween High School.
 Our school uniform was designed by a representative committee of students, staff and parents.
 The Uniform Committee meets as needed to review and monitor issues in this area.
 Parents are asked to cooperate with us to ensure that students wear their uniform to school each day.
-Students whose families may have difficulty in purchasing full uniform should contact the Head Teacher Wellbeing, Principal or a Deputy Principal.
+Students whose families may have difficulty in purchasing full uniform should contact the Head Teacher Wellbeing or a Deputy Principal.

-All items of school uniform are available at the school's Uniform Shop (except for sports shoes).
-The Uniform Shop, situated between the Library and the staff car park, is open between 8am - 12noon on Tuesdays and Fridays.
+All items of school uniform are only available at the school's Uniform Shop (except for shoes and socks).
+The Uniform Shop, situated between the Library and the staff car park, is open between 8 a.m. - 12 p.m. on Tuesdays and Fridays.